-After unpacking the instrument mainframe and the two output modules, examine to ensure that it has not been damaged in shipment.
+After unpacking the instrument mainframe and the two output modules, examine to ensure that they have not been damaged in shipment.
 Visually inspect all connectors, knobs, liquid crystal displays (LCDs), and the handles.
-Confirm that a power cord, a GPIB cable, and two instrumentation manuals (this manual and the "OP1B Interface Programming Manual") are with the instrument.
+Confirm that a power cord and two instrumentation manuals (this manual and the "OP1B Interface Programming Manual") are with the instrument.
 If the instrument has been damaged, file a claim immediately with the company that transported the instrument.